LucasDiogo96/S.O.L.I.D/README.md

 ```

-To solve it we just need create an interface for the respective classes.
+To solve it we just need to create an interface for the respective classes.

  ```csharp
     public interface  IProductService